stormpath/stormpath.github.io/source/java/quickstart/index.markdown

 * Dig in deeper with the [Official Java Product Guide](/java/product-guide).
 * [Build an Apache Shiro + Stormpath Web App in 30 minutes](http://shiro.apache.org/webapp-tutorial.html).
 * Checkout our integrations to [Apache Shiro](/integrations/#sample-apps-java-container-jump) or [Spring Security](/integrations/#sample-apps-java-container-jump).
-* Learn to easily partition user data with our [Guide to Building Multitenant Applications](/guides/multi-tenant/).
+* Learn to easily partition user data with our [Guide to Building Multitenant SaaS Applications](/guides/multi-tenant/).
 * Easily support Social Login with [Google](/java/product-guide/#integrating-with-google) and [Facebook](/java/product-guide#integrating-with-facebook) integrations in Java.